vanheeringen-lab/ANANSE/docs/command-line_reference.md

 In general, an analysis with ANANSE will consist of the following steps:

 1. Generate ANANSE input enhancer file for *target* cell type using `ananse enhancer`.
-2. Generate binding network for *target* cell type using `ananse binding`.
+2. Generate binding network for *target* cell type using `ananse binding`, based on the enhancer file from step 1.
-3. Generate gene regulatory network (GRN) for *target* cell type using `ananse network`, based on the binding network from 1.
+3. Generate gene regulatory network (GRN) for *target* cell type using `ananse network`, based on the binding network from step 2.
 4. Generate ANANSE input enhancer file for *source* cell type using `ananse enhancer`.
-5. Generate a binding network for a *source* cell type using `ananse binding`.
+5. Generate a binding network for a *source* cell type using `ananse binding`, based on the enhancer file from step 4.
-6. Generate a GRN for a *source* cell type using `ananse network`, based on the binding network from 3.
+6. Generate a GRN for a *source* cell type using `ananse network`, based on the binding network from step 5.
-7. Run `ananse influence` based on the GRN of the *source* cell type (step 2) and the GRN of the *target* cell type (step 4)
+7. Run `ananse influence` based on the GRN of the *source* cell type (step 4) and the GRN of the *target* cell type (step 6)

 ### Establish ANANSE input enhancer file: ananse enhancer

-The following command generate KRT enhancer file from KRT H3K27ac BAM file and BoardPeak file (***Only for hg38***).
+The following command generate KRT enhancer file from KRT H3K27ac ChIP-seq BAM file and KRT H3K27ac ChIP-seq BoardPeak file (***Only for hg38***).
 It is also possible generate this enhancer file from 1) p300 ChIP-seq BAM file and p3000 ChIP-seq narrowPeak file; 2) H3K27ac BAM file and ATAC-seq narrowPeak file (***for other genome***).

 Example command: